biconcavelens/digit-classifier-neural-network/README.md

 # 🖌️ MNIST Digit Classifier with Drawing GUI

 This project uses a neural network trained on the MNIST dataset to recognize handwritten digits.
-The user can draw a digit in the app's GUI and it will predict what digit the user wrote.
+You can draw a digit in the app's GUI and it will predict what digit you wrote — live!

 ## 🚀 Features